New Hampshire Department of Energy

 |Do NOT use Quick-Ticket for EMERGENCY NOTIFICATIONS|

-Historically, the NH PUC’s Safety Division’s predominant responsibility has been tied to pipeline safety and that focal point continues today.
-The Safety Division regularly inspects natural gas, methane and certain propane pipeline facilities to assure compliance with all Federal and State safety rules and regulations pertaining to the design, construction, operation and maintenance of those facilities.
+Historically, the NH Department of Energy’s Division of Enforcement’s predominant responsibility has been tied to pipeline safety and that focal point continues today.
+The Division of Enforcement regularly inspects natural gas, methane and certain propane pipeline facilities to assure compliance with all Federal and State safety rules and regulations pertaining to the design, construction, operation and maintenance of those facilities.
 It also investigates incidents involving natural gas resulting in injury requiring hospitalization, a fatality, or property damage exceeding $5,000.
-The NH PUC is responsible for enforcing safety standards for intrastate natural gas distribution and pipeline systems located within the state.
+The NH Department of Energy is responsible for enforcing safety standards for intrastate natural gas distribution and pipeline systems located within the state.
 The standards and enforcement actions for the interstate natural gas and hazardous materials pipelines that traverse through the state are the responsibility of the U.S. Department of Transportation’s Pipeline and Hazardous Materials Safety Administration (PHMSA).
-Since 2014 the Safety Division has sought to act as an agent of the PHMSA federal agency for inspection oversight of interstate natural gas and hazardous materials pipelines on an annual basis but to date has not been allowed to do so.
+Since 2014 the Division of Enforcement has sought to act as an agent of the PHMSA federal agency for inspection oversight of interstate natural gas and hazardous materials pipelines on an annual basis but to date has not been allowed to do so.